TykTechnologies/tyk-docs-hugo/tyk-docs/content/planning-for-production/ensure-high-availability/uptime-tests.md

 ### How do the uptime tests work?

-When uptime tests are added into a Tyk cluster, a single node will elect itself as master, masters stay in this state using a dead man's switch, by keeping a key active in Redis, masters are re-elected or confirmed every few seconds, if one node stops or fails, another can detect the failure an elect itself master.
+When uptime tests are added into a Tyk cluster, a single node will elect itself as master.
+Masters stay in this state using a dead man's switch, by keeping a key active in Redis.
+Masters are re-elected or confirmed every few seconds.
+If one node stops or fails, another can detect the failure and elect itself master.

 The master node will then run the uptime tests allocated to the cluster (shard group).